seagle0128/qmk_firmware/keyboards/keychron/q1/rev_0100/keymaps/seagle0128/README.md

 ## Changelog:

 v1.0.5 November 18, 2021
+- Enable EC11 rotary encoder
-- support rotary encoder (EC11).
-Clockwise to increase the volume, and counterclockwise to decrease the volume.
+- Turn colckwise to increase volume and turn counter-colckwise to decrease volume
+- Press top right key pushbutton to mute

 v1.0.4  October 9, 2021
 - Caps Lock and Fn layer toggles are now stored in eeprom so settings will remain when Q1 is unplugged